Texas does not have a state income tax, making it one of the few states in the US without such a tax.

 How Come Texas Has No Income Tax?

 Texas has other taxes that, combined, might end up higher than the individual income tax.
-Sales and use, property, and corporate income taxes can add up to the overall taxes required by a person, which covers all the services the state provides.
+Sales and use, property, and corporate income taxes can add up to the overall taxes required by a person, which cover all the services the state provides.

 Sales and Use Taxes